splash Skip to content

 Nursing Pins

-Key takeaway: Yes, nurses can wear jewelry, but it’s typically limited to simple, non-dangling items like stud earrings or a plain wedding band.
+Yes, nurses can wear jewelry, but it’s typically limited to simple, non-dangling items like stud earrings or a plain wedding band.
 Most healthcare facilities restrict jewelry to reduce infection risks and ensure patient safety.
 Always follow your workplace’s dress code and hygiene policy.

 Nurses often wonder about expressing personal style while maintaining professionalism.
 The question "Can you wear jewelry as a nurse?" doesn't have a simple answer, as policies vary across healthcare facilities and specialties.
 This guide explores the factors that influence jewelry policies, safety considerations, infection concerns, and practical recommendations.